SEN1221TUD/Q2_2025/README.md

 `Lab session 3` focuses on the latest developments in the field: combining discrete choice modelling and machine learning for choice behaviour analysis.
 You will work with neural networks and explore how they can be integrated within utility-based choice models.

 For the lab sessions, we use Python notebooks (aka Jupyter Notebooks).
-You have three options to work with them.
+You have two options to work with them.
 A. Anaconda
 B. Pip
 For each option, **instructions** to set up your Python environment are given at the **end of this page**.